oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/domain-lifecycle/README.md

 ### Script to view the status of any WebLogic cluster

-The `clusterStatus.sh` script can be used to view the status of any WebLogic cluster in the WebLogic domain managed by WKO.
-The status contains information about the minimum, maximum, goal, current, and ready replica count for a WebLogic cluster.
+The `clusterStatus.sh` script can be used to view the status of any WebLogic cluster in the WebLogic domain managed by the operator.
+The WebLogic Cluster Status contains information about the minimum, maximum, goal, current, and ready replica count for a WebLogic cluster.
 This script dumps a table containing the status for WebLogic cluster(s) in one or more domains across one or more namespaces.
 See the script `usage` information by using the `-h` option.

 Use the following command to view the status of all WebLogic clusters in all domains across all namespaces.
 ```
 $ clusterStatus.sh

-WKO Cluster Status -n "" -d "" -c "":
+WebLogic Cluster Status -n "" -d "" -c "":

 namespace          domain            cluster    min  max  goal  current  ready
 ---------          ------            -------    ---  ---  ----  -------  -----